CommittedTeam/commitcanvas-models/README.md

    - `save_report` path to save the report

    - `split` option takes the ratio.
-This ratio will be used a size of the test set for the `project` mode.
-By default the value os `split` is 0.25.
+This ratio will be used as a size of the test set for the `project` mode.
+By default the value of `split` is 0.25.
 This means that if one project has 800 commits then top(chronologically newest) 200 will be set aside for testing, and the rest 600 will be used for training.

+sample command: `commitcanvas train project data/classification_reports/project/split_90_10.csv --split 0.10`

 ## Data Overview